 That last part is key because all the normal signs of aging are really just symptoms of inflammation: crow’s feet and laugh lines, joint pain and stiffness, short-term memory loss, lower energy levels… They happen in part because, as we age, we produce less and less growth factor.

 On the outside, that lack of growth factor means mean drier skin and more wrinkles.
 Your skin is also more likely to scar or produce excess melanin, resulting in age spots and uneven skin tone.

 Inside, the rest of your body also feels the effects.
 Fewer growth factors means your body can’t restore your nerve, bone, and vascular cells as efficiently.
-That’s partially why your risk of Alzheimer’s, dementia, type 2 diabetes, and heart disease increases as you age.2
+That’s partially why your risks of Alzheimer’s, dementia, type 2 diabetes, and heart disease increase as you age.2

 How Do You Get More Growth Factor?